Couchbase-Ecosystem/cbl-reactnative-docs/docs/intro.md

 This plugin only works with iOS and Android platforms.
 Web, Windows, and MacOS support is not available.
 :::

-The version of this plugin is based on supporting Couchbase Lite Enterprise for iOS and Android.
-This plugin is not compatible with Couchbase Lite Community Edition.
+The version of this Native Module is based on supporting Couchbase Lite Enterprise for iOS and Android.
+This Native Module is not compatible with Couchbase Lite Community Edition.
 A [license](https://www.couchbase.com/pricing/) is required to use Couchbase Lite Enterprise edition.

 :::note
 Couchbase Lite for React Native is a community provided solution that is actively developed and maintained by the community.
 It is not an official Couchbase product.